tomcourt/enguino/README.md

 The tachometer is supplied with 12 volts, its a hall effect sensor that returns about 10 volt pulses, 4 pulses per revolution.

-Vans manifold pressure sensor is 0-90mV.
-Either a better ADC (Adafruit ADS1015), or the differential mode ADC on the Leonardo or a new manifold pressure sensor (Freescale MPX4115AP, ~$15) will be needed.
+Vans manifold pressure sensor is 0-90mV which is too low to accurately measure with the Arduino.
+It was easiest to use a new manifold pressure sensor for this.

-For a sensor that might contain a voltage higher than Vcc using a voltage divider as used on the voltage sensor will cause a significant load which could create issues if still attached to a backup gauge.
-Alternatively a 15K ohm resistor between the sensor and the pin will safely clip voltages between 20.5 and -15.5 volts.
-The goal here is to limit the internal clamping diodes to no more than 1ma after the .7 volt diode drop.
+For a sensor that might contain a voltage higher than Vcc (such as Van's tachometer) using a voltage divider will cause a significant load which could create issues if still attached to a backup gauge.
+A 15K ohm resistor between the sensor and the pin will safely clip voltages between 20.5 and -15.5 volts.
+The goal here is to limit the internal clamping diodes in the Arduino's CPU to no more than 1ma after the .7 volt diode drop.

 The tachometer measures RPM by recording the uS time whenever the pin has a rising edge.
 RPM = 60,000,000 / (time - last_time).
-The division may be replaced by an interpolation table.
-The time is only accurate to 4 uS so it could be pre-divided by 4.
 Other interrupt functions (thermocouple and time keeping) will cause occasional jitter.
-Collecting 8 samples, throwing out the highest and lowest and averaging the middle 4 should fix that.
+Collecting 8 samples, throwing out the highest and lowest and averaging the middle 4 fixes that.

 ### Auxiliary Display